UNIVERSITY OF AKRON SCHOOL OF LAW

 46 undergraduate majors represented.

-Akron Law's first-time taker pass rate on the Ohio bar exam has exceeded the statewide first-time taker pass rate on six out of the last eight exams.
+Akron Law's first-time taker pass rate on the Ohio bar exam has exceeded the statewide first-time taker pass rate on ten out of the last thirteen exams.

-Akron Law's five-year average pass rate in Ohio is 83% for first-time takers, exceeding the statewide average of 82%.
+Akron Law's five-year average pass rate in Ohio is 83 percent for first-time takers, exceeding the statewide average of 82 percent.
 Akron Law graduates have also performed well on the bar exam in other states.
 Detailed bar exam passage statistics may be found on the bar admissions web page at The Supreme Court of Ohio (or other state supreme courts).

 Akron Law supports its graduates’ bar exam preparation in Ohio and other states.
 For example, our bar exam takers will receive up to a maximum of $2,250 of the final cost of their commercial bar exam preparation course.
 In addition, Akron Law offers a three-credit bar exam preparation elective course, and sends representatives to the bar exam to support our students each February and July.